UKGovernmentBEIS/beisics/README.md

 # Package `beisics`

 This package is intended to allow consistent 'BEIS-like' styling in R dashboards, visualisations and markdown documents.
-This package was designed to create each function as a minimum viable product, which can be added to and updated continously.
+This package was designed to create each function as a minimum viable product, which can be added to and updated continuously.

 ## Background